alexand7u/book/how-to-write-beautiful-code.md

-How to write beutiful code
+How to write beautiful code
 ==========================

 So, this is a stupidly written, dumb, __unedited__, and fairly lazy book on how to make your code look awesome and be readable by other people!